statutory health insurance upper limit

 FAQ

-The maximum employer's contribution to private health insurance is expected to be 471.32 euros per month in 2025.
-This amount is based on half of the maximum contribution to statutory health insurance (general contribution rate plus average additional contribution, applied to the contribution assessment ceiling).
+The maximum employer contribution to private health insurance is expected to amount to €471.32 per month in 2025.
+This amount is derived from half of the maximum contribution to statutory health insurance (GKV) (general contribution rate plus average additional contribution, applied to the contribution assessment ceiling).

-What is the special annual income threshold?
+What is the special annual earnings threshold?

 Subscribe to our newsletter